Fees and Funding

 - If you are aged 16-18 years old , courses are free

 - If you are aged 19 + you do not have to pay for Entry or Level 1 courses, or GSCE English and maths, if you have not already achieved GCSE grade A-C

 - If you are aged 19 + and are in receipt of unemployment benefits/Universal credits, you do not usually have to pay for Level 1 and 2 programmes

 - If you are aged 19+ and studying a qualifying Level 3 or 4 programmes, you can apply for an Advanced Learning loan from the government to cover the cost of your fees.

 - Many of our students receive support towards their travel, study and childcare expenses via our Learner Support Fund.

 The financial support you can receive depends on your age, the level of course you will be studying and your family / personal income.
 Some support is accessed through the College and some you will need to apply to other organisations for.

-If your employer has agreed to pay your fees and you would like us to invoice them, download the Employer Fee Payment Contract, or request one from Student Services.
+- Employer Sponsorship – If your employer has agreed to pay your fees and you would like us to invoice them, then download the Employer Fee Payment Contract form.
 You need to get this completed by an authorised representative of your company and you need to bring it along when you enrol.

 If you have questions not answered by this article CLICK HERE